Gruber Prize in Genetics

 The Gruber Prize in Genetics, established in 2001, is one of three international awards worth US$500,000 made by the Gruber Foundation, a non-profit organization based at Yale University in New Haven, Connecticut.

 The Genetics Prize honors leading scientists for distinguished contributions in any realm of genetics research.
-The Foundation’s other international prizes are in Cosmology, Neuroscience, Justice, and Women’s Rights.
+The Foundation’s other international prizes are in Cosmology and Neuroscience.